 I’m going to focus on the main two here, so you understand.
 If you choose a fast action rod, it will only bend about a foot down the blank so you will feel the pressure much faster.
 This means you’ll feel the nibble better and have an easier time setting the hook on smaller fish.

 Can you guess which type of rod you should use for bass fishing in most situations?
 You’ll realize that all the rods I recommended above are typically fast action/medium power rods.
 This means you’re getting a moderate amount of power and a rod that makes it easy to set the hook while offering a decent casting distance.
+One of the easiest ways to make sure that a rod and reel line up is with a rod and reel combo.

 Rod Material: Graphite vs. Fiberglass

 When it comes to materials, you have two choices.
 Graphite is more expensive, but it offers improved durability, strength, and sensitivity.
-These are typically the rods you want to go with, and sometimes you can find a composite mixture like some of the choices offered above.
+These are typically the bass rods you want to go with, and sometimes you can find a composite mixture like some of the choices offered above.
 These rods combine elements of both graphite and fiberglass.

 Fiberglass rods are very flexible, but they lack the durability and strength of graphite.
 With that comes a lower price as well.
 You’ll find that many of the major brands like Daiwa, Berkley, St. Croix, and Shimano have gone away from fiberglass and only make graphite rods at this point.
 There is also carbon fiber which is considered the highest quality material.